About FetchMasters and Our Approach to Dog Training in Denver, CO

 We believe animals are hardwired to use their behavior to obtain the things they want or need.
 While nature may punish an animal for doing something wrong (for example, getting too close to a porcupine), punishment is not the primary driver for animal behavior.
 Most of what an animal does of its own volition at any given moment is to obtain some sort of reward: food, safety, a mate, a desirable social interaction, a resource, etc.

-Summarized, we believe a rewards-based approach (and the reward may be something other than treats) is the most biologically/psychologically correct way to pursue training dogs.
+Summarized, we believe a rewards-based approach (and the reward may be something other than treats) is the most biologically/psychologically correct way to pursue dog training in Denver, CO.

 Our Attitude Towards Punishment